JoeManto/OIT-CX/testing/testingplan.md

 # System Tests

 - Our system tests is the running of all unit tests.
-Our unit-tests will t the proper flow and state throughout our React components.
+Our unit-tests will test the proper flow and state throughout our React components.

 #### Automation
 - The tests will be fully automated inside of Jest.
-- The tests will be executed by running a t script that is embedded in our projects
+- The tests will be executed by running a test script that is embedded in our projects

 #### When to System Test
-- A system t will be ran before any merges are made for the Git Master branch
+- A system test will be ran before any merges are made for the Git Master branch

 #### Stories to be System Tested
 - All stories